Contaflex SLR: Contaflex 126

 The Contaflex 126 lenses are often confused with other lenses by the sellers.
-They can only be used on the Contaflex 126 body, that can only take the obsolete 126 cartridge, so the value of these lenses is not very high, despite their famous names.
+They can only be used on the Contaflex 126 body, which can only accept the obsolete 126 film cartridge, so the value of these lenses is not very high, despite their famous names.

-The Weber SL75
+Weber SL75

 When Zeiss Ikon stopped making cameras in 1972, they had prototypes in various stages of development.
 One of them was the SL725, which would be a successor to the Contaflex line with an electronic shutter.
 The prototype ended in the hands of a company named Weber, which presented the camera at a photokina show under the name Weber SL75, but could not afford to put it into production, and did not find a partner to do so.

 The lens mount was a modification of the Contarex camera lens mount.
 Carl Zeiss advertised a range of lenses for the Weber SL75, all with the T* multicoating: